SBA Form 1368: What It Is & How To Fill It Out

-How To Fill Out SBA Form 1368
+How to Fill Out SBA 1368

-SBA Form 1368 requires you to fill out monthly sales figures and a projected profit-and-loss statement.
+SBA Form 1368 requires you to fill out monthly sales figures and a projected profit and loss statement.
 It also offers you an opportunity to explain the figures you selected.
 This additional part of the application is valuable because it can increase your chances of getting funding and can put the business into context.
 However, it must still be accurate.

 Section 1: Monthly Sales Figures

 The SBA requires that you provide the last three available years of your business’ sales history.
-You must enter monthly sales figures for each of the three years on the form:
+You must enter monthly sales figures for each of the three years on the form.

 Filling out sales figures can take some time, but it’s an important step in establishing the impact of a disaster on the bottom line of your business.
 As you go through this process, take notes on specific details or anomalies, as these details will be important later when filling out the third section of the form.